 - Lime juice: 1/4th cup

-- Pour in the liquid into lolly moulds and freeze it for 5 – 6 hours.
+- Pour it in the lolly moulds and freeze for 5-6 hours.

 6 – 8 lollies (depending on the size of the moulds).